Armidon1/Obsidian-University/University/Magistrale/Cybersecurity/6 CFU/7 CS - Asymmetric encryption.md

     - **Backup and Transport:** This is the most common way to **export** a certificate and its private key from one server and **import** it onto another (e.g., when moving a website to a new server).

-    - Used by browsers, operating systems, and VPN/Email clients to import user credentials.
+    - Used by browsers, operating systems, and VPN/Email clients to import user credentials and Windows.

 ---